-014A BEGINNING BODY BUILDING 1.5 UNITS
+014A\ BEGINNING BODY BUILDING

-1 hour lecture, 2 hours laboratory Instruction and practice in conditioning, running and resistance exercises with an emphasis on total fitness of the individual.
+Instruction and practice in conditioning, running and resistance exercises with an emphasis on total fitness of the individual.

-014B INTERMEDIATE BODY BUILDING 1.5 UNITS
+014B\ INTERMEDIATE BODY BUILDING

 Recommended Preparation: "C" grade or higher or "Pass" in ES 014A or equivalent

 Instruction and practice in weight lifting and weight training with an emphasis on techniques of lifting.
 Individual program adaptation is stressed.